kinderjosh/reduced-cobol/README.md

 # RED COBOL

-RED COBOL is an open-source compiler for a reduced subset of COBOL that generates native C99 code.
+RED COBOL is an open-source compiler for a reduced subset of COBOL that generates native C99 code for Windows and Unix-like operating systems.

 ## Requirements